UKCloud/documentation/articles/azure/azs-sco.md

 - Formatting information to display the item in the portal

-We've pre-populated the Marketplace with a variety of images and templates that have been identified as the most useful services.
+We have pre-populated the Marketplace with a variety of images and templates that have been identified as the most useful services.
 You can request for additional resources to be added, provided they are approved for use on Azure Stack Hub.
 You can find a full list of available items [here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-marketplace-azure-items).

-You're responsible for ensuring that you have appropriate licensing and support in place for any item deployed from the Marketplace not licensed by UKCloud.
+You are responsible for ensuring that you have appropriate licensing and support in place for any items deployed from the Marketplace not licensed by UKCloud.

 ### Azure Stack Hub Licensing

 We can provide:

-- Operating system licensing for Microsoft
+- Microsoft operating system and application licensing

 - Red Hat Enterprise Linux licensing